inspier/machine-code/README.md

 an operating mode).
 The *collect* procedure can be *#f*; otherwise it is called with groups of bytes that have been read from the instruction stream.

+## New in 2.0.0

+### Generic disassembler library

+The new `(machine-code disassembler)` library provides an abstract interface to all current and future disassemblers.

+### Incompatible change

+The procedure signatures for all disassemblers has changed.
+An additional `pc` argument has been added.
+It can be the current program counter (the address of the instruction) or `#f`.
+If it's `#f` then symbolic expressions are used in place of a computed PC-relative address.

 ## Contributions